Omakshat2005/DeepSignal-Classifier/README.md

 # DeepSignal-Classifier
-Real-Time Modulation Classification using Stacked LSTMs🎯 The ProblemIn modern telecommunications, identifying the modulation of a signal is critical for spectrum monitoring, electronic warfare, and cognitive radio.
-Traditional methods require heavy manual feature engineering and often fail in low Signal-to-Noise Ratio (SNR) environments.The Challenge: Build a system that can automatically classify 11 different modulation types (analog and digital) from raw I/Q samples, even when buried in noise or distorted by phase offsets.
-💡 The SolutionI developed a Stacked LSTM (Long Short-Term Memory) Neural Network trained on the RadioML 2016.10A dataset.
-Unlike standard CNNs, the LSTM architecture is specifically designed to learn the temporal dependencies and phase transitions inherent in RF signals.Key Features:Real-Time Inference: A Streamlit dashboard that allows users to select signals from a test set and see live AI predictions.Signal Visualization: Includes Time-Domain (I/Q), Constellation Diagrams, and Power Spectral Density (PSD) analysis to verify signal integrity.Noise Robustness: Tested across an SNR range of -18 dB to +20 dB.
-🏗️ Technical ArchitectureThe model uses a multi-layer approach to extract features from 128-sample I/Q vectors:Input Layer: Raw I/Q data $(128 \times 2)$.Stacked LSTMs: Two 64-unit LSTM layers to capture complex phase-shift patterns.Regularization: Batch Normalization and Dropout layers to prevent overfitting.Dense Output: A Softmax layer providing probability distributions across 11 classes.📈 Performance & Engineering InsightsRecruiter Note: I achieved a ~47.6% global accuracy across all SNR levels.
-While this number seems low for standard AI, it is highly competitive for this dataset because it includes "invisible" signals at -18 dB.Overcoming Technical Hurdles:Vanishing Gradients: Implemented a ReduceLROnPlateau scheduler to fine-tune the learning rate as the model converged.Phase Rotation Handling: Identified that BPSK signals often failed at high SNR due to phase offsets (slanted constellations).
-I used this insight to document the need for phase-invariant data augmentation.Hardware Efficiency: Optimized the training pipeline to run on a MacBook, managing 280% CPU spikes through efficient batching ($1024$).
-🚀 How to Streamlit Link: git clone https://github.com/yourusername/RF-Signal-Intelligence.gitInstall dependencies: pip install -r requirements.txtRun the Dashboard: streamlit run app.py
-🛠️ Tools UsedDeep Learning: TensorFlow, Keras.Data Science: NumPy, Pandas, Scikit-learn.Frontend: Streamlit.Signal Processing: Matplotlib (Spectral analysis).
+Real-Time RF Modulation Intelligence with Stacked LSTMs 📌 Executive Summary
+DeepSignal-Classifier is a signal intelligence (SIGINT) platform that automates the identification of 11 different modulation types from raw I/Q data.
+By bridging the gap between Radio Frequency (RF) Engineering and Deep Learning, this project replaces traditional, manual feature extraction with a high-performance Stacked LSTM architecture capable of classifying signals even in high-noise environments (-18 dB SNR).

+🎯 The Engineering ChallengeIn real-world telecommunications, signals are rarely "clean."
+They are distorted by atmospheric noise, hardware imperfections, and phase offsets.Problem: Traditional classifiers require manual feature engineering and often fail when the Signal-to-Noise Ratio (SNR) drops.The Solution: An end-to-end pipeline that consumes raw complex-valued temporal data $(128x2)$ and extracts features using the temporal memory of Long Short-Term Memory (LSTM) cells.

+🏗️ Technical ArchitectureThe system utilizes a specialized Stacked LSTM design to process temporal phase and amplitude variations:Input Layer: Raw I/Q signal vectors $(128 \times 2)$.LSTM Layer 1: 64 units with Batch Normalization to normalize the signal distribution.LSTM Layer 2: 64 units providing hierarchical temporal feature extraction.Dense Classifier: 128-neuron ReLU layer followed by a Softmax output for 11-class probability distribution.

+📊 Performance & Insights
+Accuracy: Achieved a ~47.6% global accuracy across the full SNR range (-18 dB to +20 dB).
+Note: This is highly competitive for the RadioML 2016.10A dataset, where low SNR samples are nearly indistinguishable from noise.
+Hardware Optimization: Successfully optimized the training pipeline to run on a MacBook, managing thermal constraints and 280% CPU spikes through strategic batching (1024).
+Technical Hurdles Overcome:
+Phase Rotation: Identified and documented that BPSK signals frequently misclassify due to phase offsets (slanted constellations).
+Learning Stability: Implemented ReduceLROnPlateau and EarlyStopping to prevent overfitting and ensure model convergence.

+🛠️ Tech Stack
+Deep Learning: TensorFlow / Keras (Sequential API).
+Data Processing: NumPy, Pandas, Scikit-learn (for data splitting and normalization).=
+Visualization: Matplotlib (Constellation Diagrams, PSD, and Waveforms).
+Interface: Streamlit (Custom CSS for a warm-toned, professional dashboard).

+Developed by Omakshat Sisodia
+Electronics & Communication Engineering Student | GEC Surat